-We anchored in 4 m depth over the clear sand and let out 25 m of chain because there is limited swinging room.
+We anchored in 4 m depth over the clear sand and let out 25 m of chain because there was limited swinging room.
 We had come 7.9 M from Papandria.
-The new solar cell panels are performing very well, exceeding my expectation.
+The new solar cell panels were performing very well, exceeding my expectation.
 We have not had any need to run the genset since we left Samos a week ago.
-The only possible problem with Thetis is that a small amount of water, about ¼ of a liter per day, seems to collect in the bilge.
-I am observing this.
+The only possible problem with Thetis was that a small amount of water, about ¼ of a liter per day, seemed to collect in the bilge.
+I will be observing this.

 King Polykrates soon arrived and anchored not too far away from Thetis.

 Later a helicopter arrived and landed on a very small flat spot on the islet near us.
 Right away a jet-ski from a large motor-cruiser anchored about a mile away sped to meet the helicopter.
 The single passenger with a duffle bag climbed on the jet-ski and was taken to the cruiser.
 The helicopter’s pilot in the meantime covered the tips of its blades and tied them down to stakes that he hammered on the ground.
 By that time the noisy jet-ski was back and took him to the cruiser.